engpok/BestCard/BestCardHelp.md

 Welcome to **Best Card**.

 Best Card helps you quickly determine which of your credit cards offers the best rewards and benefits before making a purchase.
+Here's the big picture:
+ - I've preloaded reward categories like gas, restaraunts, etc. and types of card benefits (no foreign fees, rental car insurance, etc) and ATM networks.
+It's easy to add more if you need to.
+ - The app doesn't look up your rewards, card benefits or ATM netowrks... you'll look those up and enter them:
+   - You'll enter the reward time periods and values by hand, but you get a category from a menu and add the value
+   - You'll also get the card benefits from a menu
+ - Rearrange the list of rewards and card benefits (in the ##Features## tab

 ---